wix-incubator/wixmedia-python/video.md

 ### Uploading Videos ###

-To upload a video using the Wix Media Python library, follow the steps in the example:
+To upload a video using Wix Media Python library, follow the steps in the example:

 ```python
 from wix import media